estebanlm/pharo/doc/Announcements/Announcements.md

 World announcer
 	when: WindowOpened
-	do: [ Transcript show: 'A new window was opened';cr]
+	do: [ 'A new window was opened' traceCr ]
 	for: self.
 ```